DannyL404/FOCPPortfolio/assessment/feedback.md

 ## 3. Task 3: Managing Passwords

-*Please indicate how much of this is completed.
-If it is incomplete, how much has been done?
-What does the marker
-need to do in order to see how much you have done?*

  - Deluser Program
 This works as intended, from the command line running the program deluser.py followed with the file containing the passwords.
 It will ask for the Username that is required for deletion, the program will delete that line by selecting the rest of the data into a list and then writing this new list to the file.
  - Add User program